Catalysxt/berlin/README.md

 **About Processing:** Think of Processing as C++ but with drawing functions.
 Whilst it’s based on Java, it shares a similar syntax to C++.
 Thus, if you're from a C++ background it will feel familiar.

 ***NOTE:** Processing saves programs into a folder called a **Sketchbook.** The files in this repo are stored in a folder with the same name.*

+NOTE: Not all examples from the book are covered.

+Each lesson comes with an image conveying the result of running the program.